notes, finds & fragments of research

 In this country one is reminded about the upcoming New Year’s Eve, from as early as the start of December with an occasional –bang- or –ieeeep- caused by early fireworks.
 This gradually becomes more frequent during the month, up until the last day of the year when it feels like living twenty miles away from a warzone, with snipers rapidly approaching.
 I’ll never get used to this tradition of individual fireworks which is so present among the Dutch.

 I do appreciate the beautiful effects and colours of fireworks one sees when it is shot up to the skies with the intention of displaying something nice.
 I just do not get the point of the noise and explosions which are favoured above it.
 Yes, the Chinese have a centuries-old tradition of this, but for them it has a point and a ceremonial character – I have witnessed it many a time, and even front-row when I happened to stay with a friend who lived in Amsterdam’s China Town, on the day of their new year’s celebration.
 The Dutch tradition has, to my knowledge, nothing to do with it.
-If anything, it seems to be more of a juvenile tradition, seen to the groups of very(!) young kids (mostly boys, of course) carrying bags with fireworks (explosives more likely…) worth a year’s allowance.
+If anything, it seems to be more of a juvenile tradition, seen to the groups of very(!) young children (mostly boys, of course) carrying bags with fireworks (explosives more likely…) worth a year’s allowance.
 My dislike is most likely caused by a complete lack of this primal sense of excitement one seems to feel when something burns heavily or explodes loudly.
 But also, and the journals prove my point, because I feel it’s dangerous.
 I see unsupervised children doing ‘tricks’ with fireworks which can only be compared to playing with a hand grenade.
 And I wonder how many people will start the new year without a hand, a damaged eye, or the loss of a few fingers.
 In the end it’s everyone’s own choice, of course; but for next year, I might just try to avoid the last Dutch days of December.

 After all that happened during the past year, we opted for a quiet evening.
 We have watched a few old classic movies, like Waterloo Bridge (USA/1940), with a phenomenal Vivien Leigh and Robert Taylor.
 I had seen it years before, but had never noticed the song – yes, Auld Lang Syne! – played during the famous scene of the farewell waltz.
 And so I am closing this first post of the year with that very scene – have a good year, everyone.